The Rite (2011 film): Background

 The film is based on the book The Rite: The Making of a Modern Exorcist by then Rome-based American journalist Matt Baglio, which was published in 2009 and 2010.
 To research the book, Baglio participated in a seminar on exorcism by the Vatican-sponsored Pontifical Athenaeum Regina Apostolorum where he met Father Gary Thomas, a parish priest from Sacred Heart Church in Saratoga, California, who was tasked by the local bishop in San Jose, California to become an exorcist for the diocese.
 Initially skeptical and reluctant, Father Gary becomes an "apprentice" to a Rome-based exorcist and his skepticism is soon replaced by the cold reality of evil and the ways it sometimes takes the form of demonic possession.
 The book traces Father Gary's life prior to and subsequent to their acquaintance in 2005 which involved Baglio observing over twenty exorcisms performed by Father Gary.
 Baglio indicates that the experience in writing the book "was just a very spiritual process and in a lot of ways, it helped me reconnect to the Church and understand the value of faith.
 This isn't something that is silly and prayer, it's very important."

 While Baglio was still researching his book, producers Tripp Vinson and Beau Flynn (who had already produced The Exorcism of Emily Rose) learned about Baglio's book proposal and decided to purchase the movie rights.
 The producers contacted Michael Petroni (who was one of the writers for The Chronicles of Narnia: The Voyage of the Dawn Treader) to write the screenplay.
 Petroni, a practicing Catholic, coordinated the development of his screenplay with Baglio, who was now writing the book at about the same time.

 Håfström was invited to direct the film "intrigued by the fact that he would be working from facts, not just someone's imagination."
 While the film is focused on demonic possession and exorcism, Håfström also believes that "this story is about a young man finding himself and finding his way."
 In preparation for the film, Håfström attended some exorcisms in Rome although never being present in the actual room, he could hear what was taking place.
 Father Gary Thomas served as a consultant on the set of The Rite and indicated that the exorcisms in the film were "very accurate" with some "expected licenses" taken.

 According to actor Franco Nero, he filmed a nine-minute monologue which was entirely cut from the final film.

 Release

-Warner Bros. released the film on January 28, 2011.
+Warner Bros.
+Pictures released the film on January 28, 2011.